htl-leonding-example/my-quarkus-quickstarts/README.md

 - how to read one line from a file with streams
 - how to read all lines from a file with streams

+## embedded id

+- how to use a composite primary key
+- example w/
+  - @EmbeddedId
+  - @Embeddable
+  - @MapsId